tonethar/IGME-330-Master/notes/6-review-and-more-about-paths.md

 <hr>

-## VII.
+## VIII.
 How to draw a curvilinear shape

 - To draw curves, we can use `ctx.arcTo(CP-1x, CP-1y, CP-2x, CP-2y, radius) // CP = "Control Point"` to build up a path.